-The board of directors is Global Fashion Agenda’s highest decision-making body and signs off on the organisation’s strategy.
-The board is made up of appointed executive members, both Danish and foreign.
-Their role, in addition to ensuring corporate governance and compliance, is to oversee that Global Fashion Agenda is run in a healthy manner in terms of the organisation, team, funding, financials and overall objectives and activities.
+The board of directors is Global Fashion Agenda’s highest decision-making body and signs off on the organisation’s budget and strategy.
+The board is made up of seven appointed international executive members, who have experience from the fashion industry or from other areas relevant to Global Fashion Agenda’s purpose.
+The Danish Minister for Industry, Business and Financial Affairs appoints the chairman based on consultation with the board and is appointed for up to three years at a time.
+The remaining members are elected at the annual general meeting based on the board’s nominations for a period of two years and can be re-elected.
+The board’s role, in addition to ensuring corporate governance and compliance, is to oversee that Global Fashion Agenda is run in a healthy manner in terms of the organisation, team, funding, financials and overall objectives and activities.
 There are four board meetings every year and each member receives remuneration for their work.

 The Global Fashion Agenda steering committee comprises two senior representatives from each Strategic Partner company and acts as the executive body by providing essential leadership to support Global Fashion Agenda’s mission.
 Our Strategic Partners are a small group of hand-picked companies, representing different market segments and geographies, who lead by example in their dedication to drive sustainable progress.
 They provide initial feedback in shaping the sustainability agenda, serve as role models at events and also play an active role in content development, in particular by shaping and signing off on the CEO Agenda.
 The Strategic Partners convene four times a year for steering committee meetings and each company contributes a fixed amount of money annually.

-The associate partners consist of selected companies who are sustainability leaders or have the aspiration to improve their sustainability performance.
+The Associate Partners consist of hand-picked companies who are sustainability leaders or are dedicated to improving their sustainability performance.
 They provide additional feedback and supply input for the content developed by Global Fashion Agenda and its Strategic Partners through group calls, questionnaires and meetings.
 The Associate Partners contribute financially to the organisation’s efforts but at a lower rate than Strategic Partners.